cunnie/writings/i_am_become_forever.md

 gurney, the straps._

-Yes, abstractions served their purpose until they no longer worked, in which case one needed to discard them like a used kleenex.
+Yes, abstractions served their purpose until they no longer worked, in which case one needed to discard them like used kleenexes.

 He needed to get out of here.
 And he needed to avoid killing.
 That would haunt him later.
 Incapacitate, yes, kill, no. Killing would wind him in jail when all was said and done.

-Had gotten off the gurney.
+He got off the gurney.
 The room was indeed dark, nothing had covered his eyes.
 He felt his way slowly around the room.
 He discovered a door and a door handle twenty feet directly in front of the gurney.
 There were cabinets and shelves around the room, and a sink.
 He was quiet, and he didn't bother to search the cabinets — without light he would have difficult ascertaining their contents.

 He placed himself in front of the door.
 On the left side he could feel the
 hinges: the door opened inward.
 Good, when he turned the handle he would pull